droghio/Sia-Docker/README.md

 ````
 ./build.sh
-docker-compose up &
+./run.sh tests/peer_connection.yml
 ````

-To shutdown the network run `docker-compose down` in the same directory as the `docker-compose.yml` file.
+To shutdown the network press `Ctrl-C`.
+The run script will automatically shutdown all the nodes.
 You can access the WeaveScope instance on `localhost:4040` for web browser based debugging.